depicted-candela/TransitionalSQL/5_plSqlAwakening/exercises.md

 Below, you'll find the Oracle SQL script to create and populate the necessary tables for these exercises.
 It's crucial to run this script in your Oracle environment *before* you start.

 <div class="oracle-specific">
 <strong>Setup Tip:</strong> You can typically run this script in SQL Developer by opening a new SQL worksheet, pasting the code, and clicking the "Run Script" button (often an icon with a green play button and a page).
-For SQL*Plus, save it as a `.sql` file and run it using `@your_script_name.sql`.
+For SQL*Plus, save it as a `.sql` file and run it using `@dataset.sql`.
 For Oracle Live SQL, paste it into a SQL Worksheet and click "Run".
 </div>

 The primary tables you'll be working with are: